steve-fraser/dex-operator/README.md

 ## Installing

-The operator currently requres `Certmanager` and Dex installed.
+The operator currently requires `Certmanager` and Dex installed.
 Install the operator by running the `dex-operator` helm 3 chart in `contrib/charts/dex-operator`.

 Install DEX using the official helm chart and set at least the following: